wandb/wandb/CONTRIBUTING.md

    - Once the branch is uploaded, `GitHub` will print a URL for submitting your contribution as a pull request.
      Open that URL in your browser, write an informative title and a detailed description for your pull request, and submit it.
+   - Please link the relevant issue (either the existing one or the one you created) to your PR.
+     See the right column on the PR page.
+     Alternatively, in the PR description, mention that it "Fixes <link-to-the-issue>" - GitHub will do the linking automatically.
    - The team will review your contribution and provide feedback.
      To incorporate changes recommended by the reviewers, commit edits to your branch, and push to the branch again (there is no need to re-create the pull request,